 In the Nelson region there are a large number of artists and crafts people, with lots of small galleries, boutique shops and historic buildings.
-You could visit WOW - The World of Wearable Art and Collectable Cars, where a fine collection of New Zealand cars and memorabilia are combined with an exhibition of highly unusual wearable art that exhibits at the annual Montana World of Wearable Art awards.
+You could visit the Nelson classic Car Museum, where you can see one of the finest collection of vintage, veteran and classic cars in Australasia.
 At Hoglund Art Glass you can watch glassblowers in action.
 Every week a visit to the colourful Saturday market to see the arts and crafts people in one place and pick up a bargain, is a must.

 The scenic drive from Nelson to Golden Bay takes you past vineyards, where you can take a wine tour and learn about the area's Chardonnay, Sauvignon Blanc and Pinot Noir.
 Driving on you pass small beach towns, over the steep Takaka Hill, before plunging back down to Golden Bay.
 Travel out to Collingwood, where you can take a guided 4WD tour out to Farewell Spit, which is a wetlands and bird sanctuary of international importance.
 You can go to the lighthouse or walk on the spit.